Highland Ghost Stories That’ll Give You The Chills

-The bloody battle never ended for the ghosts of Jacobite soldiers, whose battle cries can still be heard on the anniversary of the battle, the 16th April.
+The bloody battle never ended for the ghosts of Jacobite soldiers.
+It’s said their battle cries can still be heard on the anniversary of the battle, the 16th April.
 Visitors to the battlefield have also reported seeing the Culloden battlefield ghosts near the clan graves.

-The atmosphere on the battlefield is so sombre that birds are never heard singing near the graves of the fallen soldiers!
+The atmosphere on the battlefield is sombre.
+Indeed, birds are never heard singing near the graves of the fallen soldiers!

 Walk among the ghosts of Culloden Moor and visit the battlefield is free of charge, but don’t miss the Culloden Battlefield visitor centre that gives you an insight into what happened on that fateful day in 1746.

 If you’re looking for a real Inverness Ghost Tour, the ruins of Rait Castle, between Cawdor and Nairn is a must in places to visit in Inverness.
-This historic Scottish castle is home to the ghost of a young girl with a tragic fate, in a true Romeo and Juliet love story…
+This historic Scottish castle is home to the ghost of a young girl with a tragic fate.
+In fact, it’s a true Romeo and Juliet love story…